 A number of transitions of power within the company were witnessed during this time.
 In 1985, Mike McLanahan relinquished his role as Sales Manager and was made Chief Financial Officer.
 Jim Carrieri took over his role as Sales Manager.

 The executive trio that had been in charge of the company’s decision-making processes for almost 20 years eventually had to come to an end.
-Bob Brown retired in 1986, and Roy Rumbaugh retired two years after.
+Bob Brown retired in 1986, and Roy Rumbaugh retired two years later.
 This left Mike McLanahan as the sole remaining decision-maker.
 He was then elevated to President as part of the transition process.
 Upon these changes, George Sidney was named Vice President/Director of Engineering.
+Sidney had joined the company as an engineer in 1973 and would later go on to become Chief Operating Officer and President.

 The Sixth Generation Enters the Business